pacman715/pcabano-portfolio/README.md

 ## Technical Background

 I originally started college in 1992 at Heald Institute of Technology.
 Upon receiving my certificate in electronics technology, I was able to obtain a job with The Money Store as a Quality Assurance Analyst.
 During my employment I was afforded several opportunities and learned several different programming laguages as well as Crystal Reports.
-After working at The Money Store, I held positions as
+After working at The Money Store, I held the following technical positions:
-  * Business Analyst
+  * *Business Analyst*
-  * IT Technician
+  * *IT Technician*
-  * IT Director
+  * *IT Director*
-  * Programmer Analyst
+  * *Programmer Analyst*
-  * IT Manager
+  * *IT Manager*
-  * BI Devleoper
+  * *BI Devleoper*

 ## Why Python?